 Raised yard beds offer gardeners a multitude of benefits, from the reduction of back pain because you’re not having to bend as far to tend to your veggies, to an extending growing season because the soil should warm earlier in the year.

 They’re also a great way to combat poor soil, as they allow you to put a nice thick layer of good topsoil on top, to grow your plants in.

-For these reasons and more, many people have chosen to construct raised beds in their gardens.
+For these reasons and more, many people have chosen to construct raised beds in their yard.

 But before you reach for those planks of wood and make them into the standard oblong shape, how about trying something different?

-Stacked raised garden beds not only look great, but they allow you to grow a wide range of vegetables and plants in different depths of soil.
+Stacked raised yard beds not only look great, but they allow you to grow a wide range of vegetables and plants in different depths of soil.

 Additionally, if you want to grow something that prefers a bit of shade, you can plant it at the bottom of the stack.
 As long as your bed is facing the right way, the wooden walls should provide the necessary shade.

 Many of us have limited space in our yards.
 This means that we want something that is functional but also looks pleasing to the eye, something we can enjoy looking at while we have that evening glass of wine.

 Raised beds in the shape of a maze are not only beautiful to look at, they’re also practical, as they enable you to walk in-between all of your plants, so you can easily pick those ripe veggies (or pesky weeds).